 Hong Kong Wetland Park is a curious place; established as a Millennium Project, it’s akin to a combo of reserve and theme park, without being ideal in either role.

-Habitat improvements may result in more birds; but if it’s to become a place for keen birders to visit, perhaps they should be allowed access outside the 10am to 5pm opening hours – which may suit employing park staff, but exclude the early mornings and late afternoons that can be the best times for birding (and photography), while also covering the hottest time of day.
+Habitat improvements may result in more birds – especially if significantly reduce the seemingly excessive amount of dry land with wetland akin to the “mudflat”; but if it’s to become a place for keen birders to visit, perhaps they should be allowed access outside the 10am to 5pm opening hours – which may suit employing park staff, but exclude the early mornings and late afternoons that can be the best times for birding (and photography), while also covering the hottest time of day.

 Towards Sustainable Mai Po: Phase 3 – to Deep Bay Environs, and Beyond!